ClientSuccess/docs/Usage - Segment Integration.md

 When you `track` an event, Segment will send that event to ClientSuccess as a custom event.
 ClientSuccess focuses only on group and user-level events, any event without a `userId` (`user_id`) is completely ignored by ClientSuccess and will not show up in our reporting.

+ClientSuccess reports include a value for each tracked event.
+Our segment integration uses the number from `properties.value` as the `value` in ClientSuccess reports (see [Segment's docs](https://segment.com/docs/spec/track/#properties)).
+You can override this by passing `properties.csValue` with each `track` event.
+If neither of these is set, then `value` is set to 1 so that ClientSuccess reporting tracks the number of times that event happens (as is common for a pageview or other simple event).

 #### Page